Thompson, Warriors' supporting cast hold off Timberwolves

 Green had a setback with his troublesome right knee and is scheduled for additional tests.

-"It flared up today, so he will be more thoroughly checked out today by our medical staff," Kerr said before the game.
+"It flared up today, so he will be more thoroughly checked out today by our medical staff," coach Steve Kerr said.
 "So it was sort of unexpected the way he came through treatment yesterday and everything was looking good, and he had to step back today."

 Golden State has won 12 straight in the series at home but shot 9 for 24 in the first quarter, 1 of 6 by Jordan Poole.
 The Warriors were 6 of 20 from deep in the first half but grabbed a 59-57 advantage at the break.